Serse Cosmi

-Serse Cosmi (born 5 May 1958) is an Italian football coach, most recently in charge of Rijeka.
+Serse Cosmi (born 5 May 1958) is an Italian football coach, in charge of Salernitana.

 Career

 Early career

 Cosmi was born in 1958 in Ponte San Giovanni, a Perugia frazione.
 His father, a cycling fan, called him Serse after Fausto Coppi's brother, a cyclist himself, who died following a fall during a sprint.
-He worked nine years as primary school teacher, and played amateur football during his freetime for local teams such as Deruta, Cannara, Spello and Pontevecchio, in the role of midfielder.
+He worked for nine years as primary school teacher, and played amateur football during his free time for local teams such as Deruta, Cannara, Spello and Pontevecchio, in the role of midfielder.

 He started a coaching career in the late 1980s in Ellera, as under-18 youth team coach.
 His debut as first team coach came in 1990, when he was appointed to coach Pontevecchio, a small amateur team from his native town of Ponte San Giovanni.
 Cosmi brought it on from the Prima Categoria (fourth level of amateur leagues in Italy) to Serie D (the top one) in just five years.
 Successively, he joined Arezzo, which he led from Serie D to Serie C1 in five extremely positive years.
 In 2000, Cosmi received the highest possible mark in the Coverciano coaching course; his thesis was entitled "Il Trequartista" ("the advanced playmaker," in Italian football jargon).

 Perugia

-After being noted by Luciano Gaucci, in 2000 Cosmi was surprisingly appointed head coach of Perugia, in the Serie A. He guided the team for four consecutive years, winning a UEFA Intertoto Cup, showing valid coaching abilities and launching several players, including 2006 FIFA World Cup winner Marco Materazzi (who reached a career high of 12 goals in a single season under Cosmi's tenure), then-unknown Japanese Hidetoshi Nakata, Fabrizio Miccoli, Fabio Grosso and Fabio Liverani.
+In 2000, after being noted by Luciano Gaucci, Cosmi was surprisingly appointed as head coach of Perugia in Serie A. He guided the team for four consecutive years, winning a UEFA Intertoto Cup, showing valid coaching abilities and launching several players, including 2006 FIFA World Cup winner Marco Materazzi (who reached a career high of 12 goals in a single season under Cosmi's tenure), Fabrizio Miccoli, Fabio Grosso and Fabio Liverani.
 Cosmi's period at Perugia would last four years, during which he led the fringe Umbrian club to victory in the 2003 UEFA Intertoto Cup.

 Genoa and Udinese

 In 2004, Cosmi left Perugia, after the team went relegated at the end of the season, and joined Genoa of Serie B, with the clear goal to bring the rossoblu back to Serie A.

-At the end of the 2004–05 season, Cosmi managed to win the league and guide his team to Serie A, but he successively left because of discords with club chairman Enrico Preziosi, before the relegation of Genoa itself to Serie C1 because of match frauds.
+At the end of the 2004–05 season, Cosmi managed to win the league and guide his team to Serie A, but he subsequently left because of disagreements with club chairman Enrico Preziosi, before Genoa itself was relegated to Serie C1 due to match-fixing.

-After his short, but successful, experience with Genoa, Cosmi was signed as new coach of Udinese, in order to replace Luciano Spalletti, who gained the qualification to the preliminary rounds of Champions' League the previous season.
-But it was Cosmi who led the team on the European competition, defeating Sporting Clube de Portugal in a two-tier qualifying round.
+After his short but successful experience with Genoa, Cosmi was signed as the new coach of Udinese, in order to replace Luciano Spalletti, who gained the qualification to the preliminary rounds of Champions' League the previous season.
+But it was Cosmi who led the team on the European competition, defeating Sporting CP in a two-tier qualifying round.

-However, after a disappointing series of results, including elimination in Champions League and results in Serie A much below the expected results, Cosmi was finally fired on 10 February 2006.
+However, after a disappointing series of results, including elimination from the Champions League and Serie A results much below expectations, Cosmi was finally fired on 10 February 2006.